 Pitching For The Front Page is for budding photojournalists looking to understand how to get their photographs and projects published.

-Illustrated by slideshows demonstrating examples of work in the field, Pitching For The Front Page ends with a portfolio review sessions intended to provide students with feedback on their projects specific to an editorial context.
+Illustrated by slideshows demonstrating examples of work in the field, Pitching For The Front Page ends with portfolio review sessions intended to provide students with feedback on their projects specific to an editorial context.

 Prerequisites and Requirements

 Photojournalism, or relevant experience